 Overtopped/Suppressed: Trees with crowns entirely below the general level of the canopy (dominant and co-dominant trees), receiving no direct light either from above or from the sides.

-Programme for the Endorsement of Forest Certification (PEFC): The world's largest forest certification system, the PEFC™ is focused on promoting sustainable forest management.
+Programme for the Endorsement of Forest Certification (PEFC): The world's largest forest certification system, the PEFC is focused on promoting sustainable forest management.
 Using multi-stakeholder processes, the organization develops forest management certification standards and schemes promoted by 49 national members in Europe and other inter-governmental processes for sustainable forestry management around the world.
 Our Cloquet, Somerset and Westbrook Mills are PEFC chain of custody certified (PEFC/29-31-10).

 Raptor: Predatory birds such as hawks and eagles.